Fan Zhendong: 2014

-On March 22nd, in the men's singles final of the Asian Cup Table Tennis Tournament, he lost to Ma Long and placed runner-up.
+On 22 March, in the men's singles final of the Asian Cup Table Tennis Tournament, he lost to Ma Long and placed runner-up.

-On May 5th, the 52nd Team World Table Tennis Championships kicked off the men's team finals in Tokyo, Japan.
-China won with a final score of 3-1.
-Fan Zhendong became the world champion at the age of 17 years and 103 days, surpassing Ma Long, who won the world championship at the age of 17 years and 8 months.
-This made him the youngest world champion in the history of men's table tennis.
+On 5 May, the 52nd Team World Table Tennis Championships kicked off the men's team finals in Tokyo, Japan.
+China won with a final score of 3-1, Fan Zhendong became the world champion.

 2015

 In January, he won the Dubai World Cup men's team championship with Zhang Jike, Ma Long, Xu Xin and Fang Bo.
 On 28 July 2015, in the 13th round of the Table Tennis Super League men's competition, 18-year-old Fan Zhendong of the Bayi Team won another victory this round.
 So far, his personal winning rate is still 100%.
 Winning 24 games, Fan Zhendong broke the Super League record of 23 games won by Ma Long in 2012.

 2016

 In June, Fan Zhendong won the men's singles championship at the ITTF World Tour Japan Open.
 It is worth mentioning that in the quarter-finals with French player Simon Gauzy, Fan Zhendong hit a "magic save".
 This "magic save" not only made Fan Zhendong's popularity soar, but also won the ITTF Star Awards title of "Star Point of the Year".